 8. Use High-Quality Photos and Graphics

+One of the more important tips for PowerPoint presentations is to be sure to use high-quality photos and graphics.
 People are more likely to take you seriously if your presentation is visually appealing.
 Users view attractive design as more usable.
 Similarly, they will view a more attractive PowerPoint as more effective.
-So be sure to use high-quality photos and graphics in your presentation.

 9. Use Accurate and Relevant Charts and Graphs